wilb-bit/Climate-Change-Cairns_1910-2019/README.md

 # Climate Change Cairns 1910-2019
 Please download html file (Climate_Change_Cairns.html) and open in web browser to view slide show.
-Alternative can just read Rmarkdown file which is the coding for the slide show (Climate_Change_Cairns.Rmd).
+Alternatively, just read Rmarkdown file which is the coding for the slide show (Climate_Change_Cairns.Rmd).

 ## How has the maximum temperature varied in Cairns Australia from between 1910 and 2019?